thescientist13/dataviz-poc/README.md

 # dataviz-poc

 ## Overview
-An oppourtunity to explore some ideas inspired from creating this other POC for a random plot generator using lit-html.
+An oppourtunity to explore some ideas inspired from creating this [other POC](https://github.com/ProjectEvergreen/random-plot-generator), of a random plot generator using [lit-html](https://lit-html.polymer-project.org/).

 The idea behind this POC is to see if there is a viable option for creating a charting / vizualization library based of tagged template literals / web components.

 ## Objectives
 1. Setup some development tools